Code-Institute-Submissions/Elitept/README.md

 In regards to my project, I have used code from a few different sources and modified it to make it suitable to my own project.
 I will list the sites I used below:
 I have also left a comment on my html and css, on top of sections which had code from other sources.
 The comments highlight the source of the code.

+### Code Credits

-I will list the credits below too:
+I will list the code credits below too:

 #### Navigation Bar
 - <a href="https://codeinstitute.net/" target="_blank">Code Institute</a>: My Navigation bar took inspiration from the code institute 'Whiskey Drop' mini project.